jrao/liferay-docs/develop/tutorials/articles/service-builder/12-invoking-json-web-services.markdown

 Conversion for common types (e.g., `long`, `String`, `boolean`) is straightforward.
 Dates can be given in milliseconds.
 Locales can be passed as locale names (e.g. `en` and `en_US`).
-To pass in an array of numbers, send a `String` of comma-separated numbers (e.g. `String` `4,8,15,16,23,42` can be converted to `long[]` type).
+To pass in an array of numbers, send a `String` of comma-separated numbers (e.g. the `String` `4,8,15,16,23,42` can be converted to `long[]` type).
 You get the picture!

 In addition to the common types, arguments can be of type `List` or `Map`.
 To pass a `List` argument, send a JSON array.
 To pass a `Map` argument, send a JSON object.
-The conversion of these is done in two steps, ingeniously referred to below as *Step 1* and *Step 2*:
+These types of conversions are performed in two steps:

 - *Step 1--JSON deserialization*: JSON arrays are converted into `List<String>` and JSON objects are converted to `Map<String, String>`.
 For security reasons,